-More than two years after being dismissed from their jobs by government decree, almost 130,000 Turkish public sector workers are still awaiting justice and facing an uncertain future, Amnesty International said in a report published on Thursday.
+More than two years after being dismissed from their jobs by government decree following the 2016 coup attempt, almost 130,000 Turkish public sector workers are still awaiting justice and facing an uncertain future, Amnesty International said in a report published on Thursday.

 The report entitled “Purged beyond return?
-No remedy for Turkey’s dismissed public sector workers” reviews 109 decisions made by a commission set up last year to rule on the appeals of public sector workers sacked over links to terrorist organisations after a coup attempt in 2016.
-The report also includes 21 interviews made with sacked workers about their experiences.
+No remedy for Turkey’s dismissed public sector workers” reviews 109 decisions made by a commission set up last year to rule on the appeals of public sector workers sacked for alleged links to terrorist organisations after the coup attempt.

 Out of approximately 125,000 applications made by dismissed individuals, the commission had issued decisions in only 36,000 cases as of October and overturned only 7 percent of the original decisions, according to the figures cited by Amnesty International.